zquestz/smartmask/README.md

 Build & Run the Docker Image
 ----------------------------
-In order to build and run the site just run:
+In order to build and run the site:

 1. `docker build -t smartmask .`
 2. `docker run -p 8888:80 smartmask:latest`